SayedNadim/Image-Quality-Evaluation-Metrics/README.md

 - Images are scaled to [0,1].
 If you need to change the data range, please make sure to change the data range in SSIM and PSNR.
 - Number of generated images and ground truth images have to be exactly same.
 - I have resized the images to be (`256,256`).
 You can change the resolution based on your needs.
-- Please make sure that all the images (generated and gt images) are in the corresponding folders.
+- Please make sure that all the images (generated and ground_truth images) are in the corresponding folders.

 ### Requirements
 - PyTorch ( `>= 1.3` )